 550 grams (2 cups) lukewarm water (filtered or de-chlorinated)

 750 grams (5 cups) bread flour or all-purpose flour

 50 grams (¼ cup) extra-virgin olive oil, plus more for pan and finishing

-Coarse or flaky salt for finishing
+Coarse salt for finishing

 For the brine: